-The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well other digital media storage devices.
-It is located inside the console with two speakers in the forward cockpit and two in the helm area.
+The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
+It is located inside the cabin with two speakers in the forward cabin area, two in the helm and two in the cockpit.
+There is an amplifier that operates the two speakers in the cockpit and is located beside the fuse block in the helm.
 The unit can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-23 for a layout diagram.
+See "Stereo System Layout" on page 8-26 for a layout diagram.